rociodelaney3/project-techtrends/README.md

 TechTrends

+In this project, we are taking the role of a platform engineer with the main role to package and deploy the application to a Kubernetes platform.
+Throughout this project, we have used Docker to package the application, and automated the Continuous Integration process with GitHub Actions.
+For the release process, we have used Kubernetes declarative manifests, which were templated using Helm.
+To automate the Continuous Delivery process, you have used ArgoCD.

 TechTrends is an online website used as a news sharing platform, that enables consumers to access the latest news within the cloud-native ecosystem.
 In addition to accessing the available articles, readers are able to create new media articles and share them.
 We package and deploy TechTrends to Kubernetes using a CI/CD pipeline.

 The web application is written using the Python Flask framework.
 It uses SQLite, a lightweight disk-based database to store the submitted articles.